-According to this law, when a system is in equilibrium provided the temperature is absolute, the total energy tends to be distributed evenly in the various energy modes of the absorption.
-Each translational and the rational degree of freedom represents one energy mode of absorption.
+According to this law, when a system is in equilibrium provided the temperature is absolute, the total energy tends to be distributed evenly in the various energy modes of absorption.
+Each translational and rational degree of freedom represents one energy mode of absorption.

 With the help of this law, we can determine the values of molar-specific heat of gases.

-- Find out the ratio of the molecular volume to actual volume occupied by the molecules of oxygen gas at STP.
+- Find out the ratio of the molecular volume to the actual volume occupied by the molecules of oxygen gas at STP.
 Let’s assume the diameter of an oxygen molecule to be 3 Å.

 - When 1 mol of any gas has a molar volume of 13.2 at standard temperature and pressure (STP: 1 atmospheric pressure, 0 °C).
 Show the value to be 22.4

 - At the bottom of the lake, the volume of an air bubble is 1.0 cm3 and it rises from the bottom to the top.
 The depth is 40 m and the temperature is 12 °C. Calculate the volume when it reaches the surface at a temperature of 35 °C.

 There is a lot more to be learned about the kinetic theory of gases for Class 11.
 Explore more on physics formulas and physics calculators at BYJU’S